-The Business Acceptance Committee ('BAC') is an integral part of the new business process and is responsible for the review and approval of all new clients, products/services and material changes to existing processes before they are executed or implemented and includes responsibility for the pricing of new client activity, products and services for all PL entities including PSIL.
-It is chaired by the PL Chief Executive Officer and includes representatives of all of the risk and control functions, as well as line support functions.
+Business Acceptance Committee ('BAC') is an integral part of the new business process and is responsible for the review and approval of all new clients, products/services and material changes to existing processes before they are executed or implemented and includes responsibility for the pricing of new client activity, products and services for all PL entities including PSIL.
+The BAC was chaired by the Chief Executive Officer of PL for part of 2019 during which time responsibility passed to the Chief Information Officer of PL and includes representatives of all of the risk and control functions, as well as line support functions.